GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Accessibility attachments enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to hide the accessibility menu for attachments:
+This parameter is used to enable or disable the accessibility menu for attachments.

 .. md-tab-set::
     :name: accessibility-attachements-enabled-tabs